kbhedi715881/notes/README.md

 - Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
 This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as understanding the best practices and patterns for building efficient and maintainable software.

 To achieve this, it is essential to practice continuous learning and stay curious.
 Read blogs, follow industry leaders, attend conferences, watch tutorials, practice coding challenges, collaborate with others, ask questions, share knowledge, learn from mistakes, reflect on experiences, adapt, grow, repeat.
 Remember that technology is not static, so it' s crucial to keep moving forward and embrace the change.

+# 2024-02-07
+- Today's programming wisdom: "Code is read far more often than it's written.
+Optimize for readability and maintainability, not just for performance or brevity."

+This principle emphasizes that while writing efficient code is important, a programmer's primary focus should be on creating clear, easy-to-understand, and well-structured code.
+This allows other developers (and your future self) to easily navigate, debug, and build upon it, which in the long run greatly enhances productivity and reduces bugs and development costs.
+Remember, what seems clever today can become tomorrow's maintenance headache.